 Britain's Conservatives have easily won Thursday's elections.
 And Prime Minister David Cameron won't even need a coalition partner for his second term.
 DW's Mark Hallam reports from London.

-.
+David Cameron looks certain for five more years as prime minister in Westminster after Thursday's electoral upset.
+Prior to the vote, polls of all stripes found that no party had any real chance of pulling off a majority; the country was primed and ready for coalition confusion.
 Major UK daily papers - most of them printed in the early hours of the morning, before the extent of the Conservatives' success truly solidified - could scarcely conceal their shock.

 Cameron's Conservatives won an absolute majority, taking 326 of a possible 650 House of Commons seats.
 The theoretical winning post is 326 (half the seats plus one), but considering the empty Northern Irish separatist seats in Westminster - won, but never filled by Sinn Fein in an act of protest - the Conservatives will likely hold 329 seats after the final count.